zezba9000/RetroMeUp64.OpenResources/README.md

-# Resources to help make your own custom N64 game carts
+# Make your own N64 game carts resources
 Custom art for games or game mods and their respective resources.<br>
 Other N64 tools, firmware backup and printer / label cutter Krita source files included in this repo.